-☐ I/We are not currently debarred by any federal, state, or local entity from applying for or receiving federal, state, or local grant funds. ☐ I/We have not been convicted of any crime involving theft, fraud, or embezzlement of federal, state, or local grant funds within the last three (3) years.
-We will notify the BSCC should such debarment or conviction occur during the term of the Grant contract. ☐ I/We will hold subgrantees and subcontractors to these same requirements. to grantee may make a request in writing to the Executive Director of the BSCC for an exception the debarment policy.
-Any determination made by the Executive Director shall be made in riting.
+I/We are not currently debarred by any federal, state, or local entity receiving federal, state, or local grant funds. from applying for or ☐ I/We have not been convicted of any crime involving theft, fraud, of federal, state, or local grant funds within the last three (3) years.
+We wishould such debarment or conviction occur during the term of the Grant vill notify the BSCC ☐ I/We will hold subgrantees and subcontractors to these same require ments.
+A grantee may make a request in writing to the Executive Director of the BS0 to the debarment policy.
+Any determination made by the Executive Director writing. •

-AUTHORIZED SIGNATURE (This document must be signed by the person who is authorized to sign the Grant Agreement.)
+AUTHORIZED SIGNATURE (This document must be signed by the pe erson who is authorized to sign the Grant Agreement.)
 NAME OF AUTHORIZED OFFICER TITLE TELEPHONE NUMBER EMAIL ADDRESS STREET ADDRESS CITY STATE ZIP CODE APPLICANT'S SIGNATURE (Blue Ink or e-signature Only) DATE X